Paul Gardner Sensei, 7th Dan

 When I practice, I start with a goal or a personal mission statement and sincere intent.
 Practice should be more than just physical redundancy.
 Anything worth doing is worth doing better.
 I try to be aware, to be present, and to keep improving.
 For me, Aikido is a metaphor for life.

-Rose Pleninger Sensei teaches the children’s classes with the primary focus on the use of the Four Principles in day-to-day life.
+Rose Pleninger Sensei teaches the both adult and children’s classes with the primary focus on the use of the Four Principles in day-to-day life.
 It is her goal to instill and develop confidence, discipline and compassion in her students.

-I have been an Art Instructor in Rochester area public schools for over 20 years.
+I hold a masters degree in education.
+I was an Instructor in Rochester area public schools for 30 years.
 My continued professional development and experience in Education provide me with a variety of tools and strategies to engage my students in a safe and comfortable environment.

 It is so rewarding to witness the growth in individuals when comparing the first moment they step on the mat to even just a few months into their practice.
 The progress in coordination, posture, and a sense of calm is suddenly manifested.

 Shuji Maruyama once told me that the primary focus of the children’s class is simply that.
 He stressed that good technique is a “by-product” of the Principles.
-I would say that concept applies to all Aikidoka (Aikido practicioners).
+I would say that concept applies to all Aikidoka (Aikido practitioners) adults and children alike..